Economy and Jobs

 Freedom to Invest Act (Repatriation)

-Congressman Matheson introduced bipartisan legislation (HR 1834) that removes a barrier to more than $1 trillion in American private sector money coming back to the U.S. to help grow the economy and reduce the federal deficit.
+Congressman Matheson supports removing a barrier to the more than $1 trillion in American private sector money coming back to the U.S. to help grow the economy and reduce the federal deficit.
 Putting more private sector capital into our economy will strengthen recovery efforts.
 Under existing federal tax law, U.S.-based multi-national corporations are allowed to defer paying U.S. corporate taxes on profits made overseas, as long as the profits are invested outside the U.S. That creates a strong disincentive for the money to be returned home.
-Under this bill, companies who would return any foreign profits—above and beyond what they would ordinarily return—would temporarily be taxed at a fraction of the current 35% corporate tax rate.
+The Congressman supports a policy allowing companies return any foreign profits—above and beyond what they would ordinarily return—would temporarily be taxed at a fraction of the current 35% corporate tax rate.
 At no cost to taxpayers, the extra money would help companies expand and provide otherwise unrealized revenue to the federal treasury.

 Free Trade Agreements

 Trade is vital for promoting economic development and strengthening ties between nations.
 Nearly one-fifth of all manufacturing workers in Utah depend on exports for the jobs.
 Countries throughout the rest of the world are opening markets to each other while the United States has sat on the sidelines and lost export market opportunities.
-As co-chairman of the bipartisan Panama Trade Promotion Caucus in the U.S. House, Congressman Matheson supports the adoption of free trade agreements that remove tax barriers to U.S. products in countries including Panama, South Korea and Colombia.
+Last Congress, Congressman Matheson supported the adoption of free trade agreements that remove tax barriers to U.S. products in countries including Panama, South Korea and Colombia.

 Filtered by Economy and Jobs